Braga: Economy

 The major industries in the municipality are construction, metallurgy and mechanics, electrical and electronic equipment, software development and web design.
 The computer industry is significant.
 Braga hosts PRIMAVERA – Business Software Solutions SA (PRIMAVERA BSS) company headquarters, a Portuguese multinational software company best known for its leading enterprise project management software.
-The INL - International Iberian Nanotechnology Laboratory, a joint research center in nanotechnology established and funded by both the Portuguese and the Spanish governments, is also headquartered in Braga.
+The International Iberian Nanotechnology Laboratory (INL), a joint research center in nanotechnology established and funded by both the Portuguese and the Spanish governments, is also headquartered in Braga.
 The automotive industry has a long history in Braga.
 Aptiv operates a technical center for the development and production of automotive infotainment systems.
 This plant was previously owned by Grundig.
 Next to Aptiv, Robert Bosch GmbH operates a similar technical center, mainly for branches of infotainment and sensors.
 This plant was previously founded by Blaupunkt.
 Bosch has been working closely with the University of Minho in Portugal since 2012, producing one of the country's largest university-corporate partnerships.
 In the process, many projects for the mobility of the future are being tackled.
 In 2018, German Chancellor Angela Merkel and Portuguese Prime Minister António Costa were on site for the launch of a new technology campus.
 The university, headquartered in Braga, is also by itself a major driving force of the city's economy.

 Transport

 The municipality has a small-sized airfield (Aerodromo de Braga) in Palmeira.
 The major international airport used by the people of Braga is the Sá Carneiro International Airport (also known as Porto Airport) located 50 km away, in Porto Metropolitan Area.
-Access to the international airport located near Porto is made by public transit fom Braga city centre (roughly 40 minutes) or aerobus (50 minutes).
+Access to the international airport located near Porto is made by public transit from Braga city centre (roughly 40 minutes) or aerobus (50 minutes).

 Braga is serviced by both regional and high-speed rail connection to major urban centres in the country and abroad.

 It has an efficient bus network (TUB - Transportes Urbanos de Braga) with 76 lines in the urban area and over a 300 km network.